Vietnam.vn - Nền tảng quảng bá Việt Nam

-Báo Thanh niênBáo Thanh niên18/12/2023
+Báo Thanh niênBáo Thanh niên17/12/2023

-Realizing the idea of metro line 1 connecting 3 provinces and cities
+Realizing the idea of Metro Line 1 connecting 3 provinces and cities.

 Depot Long Bình - Tuyến đường sắt trên cao metro Bến Thành - Suối TiênẢnh: Ngọc Dương

-New momentum for the Southeast economic quadrangle
+New impetus for the Southeast economic quadrilateral.

 Nối dài metro, đột phá kinh tế Đông Nam bộ - Ảnh 3.